 In autumn, the pretty tree-lined avenue of Saville Road is the place to head for lots of conkers.
 It’s also worth knowing that there is a cafe and toilets right next to the Water Tower, which is roughly in the centre of The Downs.
 From here it’s easy to walk into Clifton Village, down Whiteladies Road or into Henleaze.

-If you’d like to take things to the next level with your pram walking, personal trainer Vicky Hill runs Buggyfit classes for mums and babies on Durdham Downs.
-You can find out more information here.
+If you’d like to take things to the next level with your pram walking, personal trainer Vicky Hill runs postnatal Buggyfit classes for mums and babies on Durdham Downs.

 Clifton Observatory, Bristol